SOURCE / ECONOMY

 Li Chenggang, China's international trade negotiator and vice minister of commerce (MOFCOM), meets with Sabih Khan, chief operating officer of US tech giant Apple on December 19, 2025.
 Photo: Courtesy of MOFCOM's website

 The cooperation between Apple and the Chinese market has been a process of mutual empowerment and shared growth, Li said.
-During the 15th Five-Year Plan (2026-30) period, China will further expand high-level opening-up, create broader opportunities for foreign-invested companies including Apple.
+During the 15th Five-Year Plan (2026-30) period, China will further expand high-level opening-up, and create broader opportunities for foreign-invested companies including Apple.
 He expressed the hope that Apple will deepen integration with its Chinese partners, stay committed to the China market and pursue common development.